ayushghimiresharma95/Information_security/README.md

 It discusses various advantages of threat modeling, such as identifying risks early on, increased security awareness, improved visibility of the target of evaluation, and different threat modeling processes like system modeling, threat identification, and risk response in some form.

 **Third Article**

+**Fourth Article**
+I have watch one of the episodes from the darknetpodcast, in which one of the episodes they have talk about how google dorking have help found the exact leaked songs on the internet, futhermore they have also talked about how the big artist like skrillex have made their password so easy for a hacker to guess.

+**Summary of the all Articles**
 In the above articles, threat modeling encourages us to ask the system four important questions:
 1. What are we working on?
 2. What can go wrong?